casualwriter/casual-markdown-cv/README.md

 # casual-markdown-cv

-First of all, I prefer use **RAW github markdown** as resume.
+It is quite annoying to maintain resume in multiple format, MS Word, PDF, TXT as well as wanna to have an HTML format online.

+I found the github markdown is very good for edit/preview.
 Here is a sample template: [resume.md](resume.md)

-If wanna a little better, may add a little code, and transform to [resume.html](resume.html).
-here is the [layout](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html) (self-host at github).
+Just add a little code below, and it transform to [resume.html](resume.html) with nice [layout](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html) (self-host at github).

 ```
 <!DOCTYPE html>